Choosing the Right Networking Solution is Essential for AI Success

 VendorKey Advantages

 Cisco Systems.
-Extensive product portfolio – such as DC networking, computing, strong enterprise presence, AI-powered network and security management.
+Extensive product portfolio spanning data center networking and compute; strong enterprise presence; AI-powered network and security management.

 Juniper NetworksHigh-performance routing and switching, Junos OS, AI-driven network analytics.

-Arista NetworksSingle Management with AI-based telemetry and single operating system (EOS) across networking domain, Architecture optimized for AI-based Analytics, Smart NIC capability.
-Uses AI-optimized Chipset from Broadcom
+Arista NetworksUnified management with AI-based telemetry and a single operating system (EOS) across the networking domain; architecture optimized for AI analytics; Smart NIC capability; AI-optimized chipsets from Broadcom

-Nvidia – Mellanox(acquired by NVidia)High-performance GPUs, RDMA (remote direct memory access) and GPU direct, Infiniband famous for HPC and AI use cases, AI-specific networking solutions, software tools for AI development.
-The InfiniBand network provides a high-performance interconnect between multiple GPU servers as well as providing network connectivity to the shared storage solution.
+Nvidia – Mellanox(acquired by NVidia)High-performance GPUs; RDMA (Remote Direct Memory Access) and GPUDirect; InfiniBand for HPC and AI workloads; AI-specific networking solutions and software development tools.
+The InfiniBand network provides a high-performance interconnect between GPU servers and shared storage.

 AI Network infrastructure vendors